wouterdebruijn/hhs-cloud-security/src/Lab1I/README.md

-This lab adds the config topic to a lamp.
-Which makes it possible to set the lamps options in a JSON format.
+This lab creates an alarm, which toggles an hardware LED with multiple color options